tvaliasek/fluent-axios-api-client/README.md

 ## Usage
 Client assumes url scheme: `/<optional prefix>/<resource>[/<resource id>[/<subresource>[/<subresource id>]]]`

-But you can use it also differently, see last example.
+But you can use it also differently, see the last example.

 ``` ts
 import { create } from 'axios'